 If your travels take you to North Iceland, then you really can’t miss the hot spring nature baths near Lake Myvatn.
 Although they are often compared to the Blue Lagoon with their milky blue waters, the Nature Baths are a much more intimate affair with fewer visitors and a totally different landscape (gentle foothills instead of lava fields).
 Although they are certainly different, the nature baths really are an Icelandic soak you won’t want to miss.

 To sweeten the pot a bit, the Myvatn nature area surrounding the baths is one of North Iceland’s greatest recreational areas.
 Lake Myvatn is a huge draw for the area as is the Dimmuborgir lava field, which is steeped in local lore.
 You’ll also find volcanic formations, craters and striking geothermal features as well.
-So not only are the nature baths a great soak, they’re also a great place to unwind after a long day of unforgettable adventures.
+So not only are the nature baths a great soak, but they’re also a great place to unwind after a long day of unforgettable adventures.

 Have any of these hot springs made it on your Iceland bucket list?
 Let us know in the comments which geothermal baths you want to try!